testfiesta/tacotruck-action/README.md

 **No test results found:**

 - Check the `results-path` points to the correct file/directory
-- Verify test results are in a supported format (JUnit XML, JSON, TAP)
+- Verify test results are in a supported format (JUnit XML)

 **Submission failed:**